studioimaginaire/phue/README.md

 # Set the birghtness of the bulb named "Kitchen"
 light_names["Kitchen"].brightness = 254

-# Get lights by name
+# Set lights using name as key
 for light in ['Kitchen', 'Bedroom', 'Garage']
     light_names[light].on = True
     light_names[light].hue = 15000
     light_names[light].saturation = 120

-# Get a flat list of the light objects
+# Get a flat list of the light objects (same as calling b.lights)
 lights_list = b.get_light_objects('list')

 for light in lights_list: